LSD, broken down and described

 Enhancement of colour:

-Alongside the above effect it is consistently reported that during a low level psychedelic experience colours start to stand out more, becoming extremely bright and vivid.
-Reds will seem “Redder”, Greens will seem “Greener” and all colours will be become much more distinct, powerful and intense than they could ever possibly be during everyday, sober living.
+Enhancement of colour entails the experience of colours starting to stand out more, becoming extremely bright and vivid.
+Reds will seem “redder”, greens will seem “greener” and all colours will be become much more distinct, powerful and intense than they could ever possibly be during everyday, sober living.

-A consistent way to reproduce this visual is to be outside in nature.
+A consistent way to reproduce this visual is to be outside in nature on an appropriate substance.